ietf-wg-dnsop/draft-ietf-dnsop-must-not-sha1/draft-hardaker-dnsop-must-not-sha1.md

 The RSASHA1 {{RFC4034}} and RSASHA1-NSEC3-SHA1 {{RFC5155}} algorithms
 MUST NOT be used when creating DNSKEY and RRSIG records.

-Validating resolvers SHOULD support validation using these algorithms but MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.
+Validating resolvers MUST continue to support validation using these algorithms as they are diminishing in use but still actively in use for some domains as of this publication.
+Validating resolvers MAY treat RRSIG records created from DNSKEY records using these algorithms as an unsupported algorithm.

 # Security Considerations